 The DFIRMs update flood hazard data in the Flood Insurance Study (FIS) and FIRMs for areas in Snohomish County subject to riverine and coastal flooding.
 Products produced in association with the new DFIRMs include a flood risk database and a flood risk report.
 These products provide information such as:

 - Areas of higher flood risk by census block

 - Potential future losses to existing structures

-- Areas within and upstream of the watershed that may be contributing to flood risk and associated interrelationships
+- Areas within and upstream of the watershed that may be contributing to flood risks

-The information generated by this project will be useful to planners, developers, community officials, and emergency managers to support mitigation planning and improved design and construction standards for development in coastal areas.
+In the future, the above information will be used by planners, developers, community officials and emergency managers to support efforts to reduce flood risks and losses and to improve design and construction standards for development in coastal areas.

 Technical Support Data Notebooks (TSDNs)

 Available TSDNs for flood mapping projects completed in Snohomish County are listed below: